We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-The main priority for this 1 day Magic Kingdom itinerary is to get your on as many rides as possible.
-That being said, I also want you to be able to take some time to simple walk around and soak in the atmosphere.
+The main priority for this 1 day Magic Kingdom plan is to get you on as many rides as possible.
+That being said, I also want you to be able to take some time to simply walk around and soak in the atmosphere.

 My family is full of fast walkers and highly motivated riders.
 As such, we think nothing of criss-crossing the park multiple times a day.
-This is perhaps not the most efficient thing in the world, but it certainly gets the job done!
+This is perhaps not the most efficient approach in the world, but it certainly gets the job done!

 This touring plan will try to focus on keeping you from being too inefficient.
 Though it might be inefficient at times.

 If you are game, pull out your My Disney Experience app and be entirely opportunistic once you see what rides have the shortest lines.
 You’ll log a lot of miles, but you’ll get on a lot of rides.

 But, for a more moderated plan, I present to you my 1 day Magic Kingdom itinerary.
 I’m going to put a different section for early entry guests and regular park opening time guests.
 Because yes, the strategy is different.

 This plan will look slightly different based on whether you have access to early theme park entry or not.
 If you can get in for early entry, you will start at Step 1.